-The Center is dedicated to reducing violence against LGBT individuals by providing support through community outreach, education and counseling.
-We provide assistance to victims of anti-LGBT violence by advocating on their behalf, encouraging and assisting with reporting and accompanying victims to medical exams or court appearances if requested.
-Ultimately, we’re as your support system during this difficult time.
+The Center is dedicated to reducing violence perpetuated against LGBT individuals through community outreach, and education, and facilitating healing and recovery from recent or past violence and trauma through counseling and advocacy.
+We provide assistance to LGBT individuals who have experienced or otherwise been impacted by intimate partner violence, sexual assault and abuse, stalking, physical assault, harassment, bullying, bias-related incidents, hate crimes and other forms of violence by advocating on their behalf, encouraging and assisting with crime reporting and accompanying crime victims to medical exams or court appearances if requested.
+We’re here as part of a caring support system for individuals as they recover from the impact of trauma.
 Below is a list of programs we offer:

 We believe that the strength and success of our community relies on healthy relationships.
-The goal of Healthy Relationships is to help participants to feel in charge of oneself and create a basis for connecting meaningfully, sustainable and lovingly with someone else.
+The Healthy Relationships Class enhances participants’ capacity for self-determination and empowerment in the development of meaningful, sustainable and violence-free relationships through self-reflection and exploration of past experiences, knowledge sharing, and skill building.
 Healthy Relationships is a series of 6 FREE classes.
-Single individuals are welcome and encouraged to attend.

 Advocacy for Victims and Survivors • 14 and over

 Our Anti-Violence Program (AVP) provides crisis counseling, accompaniment to court or medical exams and advocacy, such as criminal justice and personal advocacy.
 Our program staff will serve as a liaison to law enforcement, legal proceedings, and related survivor support services.
 During advocacy on behalf of the client, AVP promotes the development of greater awareness and sensitivity of LGBTQ issues specific to the client amongst involved entities.